More than 203.03 Crore vaccine doses provided to States/UTs

 More than 203.03 crore (2,03,03,52,325) vaccine doses have been provided to States/UTs so far through Govt. of India (free of cost channel) and through direct state procurement category.

-More than 3.83 Cr (3,83,09,010) balance and unutilized COVID Vaccine doses are still available with the States/UTs to be administered.
+More than 3.70 Cr (3,70,12,740) balance and unutilized COVID Vaccine doses $are still available with the States/UTs to be administered.